theo-dim/dotfiles-deluxe/README.md

 ```bash
 aurman -S keychain lolcat figlet zsh git
 ```
--keychain \
+- keychain
--lolcat \
+- lolcat
--figlet \
+- figlet
--zsh + oh-my-zsh (includes the git, zsh-autosuggestions and zsh-syntax-highlighting plugins).
-For additional instructions on how to install oh-my-zsh, visit: https://ohmyz.sh/ \
+- zsh + oh-my-zsh (includes the git, zsh-autosuggestions and zsh-syntax-highlighting plugins).
+For additional instructions on how to install oh-my-zsh, visit: https://ohmyz.sh/
 - (optional): The Powerlevel10k theme for oh-my-zsh provides useful autocompletion and other features.
-For more information and installation instructions, visit https://github.com/romkatv/powerlevel10k#oh-my-zsh \
+For more information and installation instructions, visit https://github.com/romkatv/powerlevel10k#oh-my-zsh
 - vim
 - nvim
--git
+- git